renisac/CIF3-pwsh/README.md

 # CIFv3 API PowerShell Wrapper

 Collective Intelligence Framework (CIF) is a threat intelligence framework.
-This project is a CIFv3 client for PowerShell.
+This project is a CIFv3 client for PowerShell Core and Windows PowerShell.

 <https://csirtgadgets.com/collective-intelligence-framework>